 He has been Executive Chairman of Catalytics Asia for 4 years and was previously Chief Technical Officer of the London Actuarial firm, James-Brennan & Associates.
 Adi has consulted for several years throughout the ASEAN region and has been on the ASEAN Insurance Council forum of Academic Advisers, representing Singapore for over 3 years.

-Marco Castello is currently completing a Ph.D in Bioengineering and Biorobotics at the Italian Institute of Technology (IIT) specialising in Image Processing and Software Control System applied to super resolution microscopy, parallel computing for image processing and mathematical modeling.
+Marco Castello obtained a Ph.D in Bioengineering and Biorobotics at the Italian Institute of Technology (IIT) in 2017 specialising in Image Processing and Software Control System applied to super resolution microscopy, parallel computing for image processing and mathematical modeling.

 Jeffrey Richter is a co-founder of Wintellect, a software architect, and instructor.
 Jeffrey has been a long standing contributing editor to MSDN Magazine where he authored many feature articles and columns.
 He has authored numerous videos, has spoken at many industry conferences, and is the author of several best-selling Windows and .NET Framework programming books including Windows Runtime via C#, CLR via C#, 4th Edition, Windows via C/C++, 5th Edition, Programming Server-Side Applications for Microsoft Windows 2000, and Windows 95: A Developer’s Guide.
 Jeffrey continues to consult with Microsoft’s Windows and .NET Framework teams and has been doing so for many years.